tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Melee Weapon

-When you make an attack with this weapon and the target has fewer than 5 hp (champion: fewer than 15 hp; epic: fewer than 25 hp) after the attack, the target drops to 0 hp.
+When you make an attack with this weapon and the target has fewer than 5 hp, fewer than 15 hp at champion tier, and fewer than 25 hp at epic tier after the attack, the target drops to 0 hp.

 **Quirk:** Laughs at own jokes, the crueler the joke the bigger the laugh.